hmrc/sm2/USERGUIDE.md

 This can be useful in determining why a service failed to start.

 ## Listing Services
-To discover which services are available to run you can use the `--list` command.
+To discover which services are available to run you can use the `--search` command.
-You can discover what services will be run as part of a service profile with `--list PROFILE_NAME`.
+You can discover what services will be run as part of a service profile with `--search PROFILE_NAME`.
-If you are unsure of the exact name of a service you can search for likely matches using `--list FOO`, which will show all services containing 'FOO'.
+If you are unsure of the exact name of a service you can search for likely matches using `--search FOO`, which will show all services containing 'FOO'.
+Any valid regex can be used as a search parameter.
-A full list of services can be found using `--list .`
+If you just need a full list of everything there is `--list` which takes no paramters and lists all the services.

 The ports command `--ports` will list all of the services and their default ports.
 If you need to run service manager without internet connectivity, running the `--offline` command by itself will list which services are currently installed and avilable for offline use.